-After finishing my prayer, I began to reflect back upon fellowship with my brothers and sisters: When they expressed issues with work arrangements I would dissect their arrogant nature and expound upon the consequences of arrogance, saying that all arrogance would inevitably be met with punishment.
-If I saw that problems were arising in the election process, I would talk about how selecting the wrong people would hold the church’s work back and ruin the lives of our brothers and sisters.
-In this way, God would come to hate us and we would be eliminated.
-When I saw brothers and sisters slacking off at work, I would raise “Zhenxin” as an example.
-I would tell them that they were being deceptive and that this amounted to a betrayal of God.
-If they didn’t change their ways, their fate would be the same as that of Judas.
-When they were unwilling to spread the gospel, I would discuss how such actions rebelled against and resisted God. … Oh God!
-In what sense was I using the truth to resolve their problems?
+After finishing my prayer, I began to reflect back upon fellowship with my brothers and sisters: When I saw that they didn’t understand God’s will or they had notions about work arrangements, I would dissect their arrogant nature and share fellowship on the consequences of arrogance, saying that it would inevitably be met with punishment.
+If I saw that problems were arising in the church’s election process, I would talk about how failing to select someone suitable would hold the church’s work back and ruin the lives of our brothers and sisters.
+In this way, God would come to detest us and we would be eliminated.
+When I saw brothers and sisters slacking off in their duties, I would raise some people who had been expelled as examples.
+I would tell them that they were being deceptive, this constituted a betrayal of God, and if they didn’t repent they would have the same outcome as people who had failed.
+When some brothers and sisters were unwilling to go out and share the gospel because of the CCP government’s mad arrests and persecution of Christians, I told them they were disobeying and resisting God. … Scene after scene like this clearly flashed through my mind.
+Oh God!
+How was that using the truth to resolve their problems?
 I was using pure intimidation!
-Under God’s guidance, I thought of the following passage from the man’s fellowship, “Service in line with the will of God requires that in all things and with regard to all issues we should exalt God, testify to God, commune God’s will, commune God’s requests, and allow others to act in accordance with God’s word.
-We should not make people act in accordance to the principles, rules and sayings of man.
+Under God’s guidance, I thought of a passage of a sermon, “Service in line with the will of God requires that in all things and with regard to all issues we should exalt God, testify to God, commune God’s will, commune God’s requests, and allow others to act in accordance with God’s word.
+We should not make people act in accordance with the principles, rules and sayings of man.
 Your communion should enable people to come before God and obey His will, act according to God’s word and, ultimately, come to know God and obey Him” (The Fellowship From the Above).
 At this moment, I experienced a sudden revelation.
-God entrusts leaders with the work of exalting God, testifying to God, communing God’s will and requests, allowing others to act in accordance with God’s requests and, ultimately, come to understand and obey God.
-In resolving my brothers’ and sisters’ issues I, however, rarely spoke of God’s requests, His will or His expectations.
-I also rarely used the truth to commune with regard to my brothers’ and sisters’ conditions.
-Instead, I relentlessly dissected their nature and the way in which they acted.
-I would bring up the potential consequences of their actions to intimidate them into knowing themselves.
-This caused my brothers and sisters to be unable to realize God’s will, have no real understanding of themselves and be even less capable of seeing the earnest intention of God’s salvation and love for mankind.
-As a result, they lived in all kinds of abnormal situations.
-It was only at this point that I realized I had been acting in blind adherence to my own desires.
+God’s commission for those who work as leaders is to exalt and bear witness to Him, and to be able to point out the states of brothers and sisters and the essence of their problems.
+Then, they should share clear fellowship on God’s requests and His will for mankind so that brothers and sisters are able to practice according to God’s words and ultimately achieve understanding of and obedience to God.
+But when I was trying to resolve issues for my brothers and sisters, I relentlessly dissected their nature and the way in which they acted, and brought up the potential consequences of their actions to intimidate them, trying to force them to know themselves.
+I rarely talked about God’s will or God’s views or hopes in a matter.
+I also rarely used the truth to share fellowship on my brothers’ and sisters’ conditions.
+This led to them being unable to realize God’s will, having no real understanding of themselves and being even less capable of seeing the earnest intention of God’s salvation and His love for mankind.
+As a result, they lived in passive states.
+It was only at this point that I realized I had been acting out of blind adherence to my own desires.
 I had been resisting God!
-Leading my sisters and brothers in this way, not only was I unable to aid them in understanding and obeying God, I was actually causing them to misunderstand and come into more and more conflict with God.
+Leading my sisters and brothers in this way, not only was I unable to aid them in understanding and obeying God, but I was actually causing them to misunderstand and have more and more conflict with God.
 In this way, they grew further and further apart from God and committed more and more transgressions.
-Not only was it extremely damaging to the work of the church.
-It was then that I realized that the best way of supporting my brothers and sisters was to allow them to understand God’s will through the word of God, realize the earnest intention of God’s salvation, come to know the essence of their own nature and, in so doing, learn to hate themselves, act according to God’s requests and, ultimately, come to know and obey God.
+Not only was it extremely damaging to the work of the church, but it hindered my brothers’ and sisters’ entry into life.
+It was then that I realized that what is most key in supporting my brothers and sisters is to help them understand God’s will through reading and fellowshiping about the word of God, understand the earnest intention of God’s salvation, come to know the root of their problems and the essence of their corruption and, in so doing, learn to hate themselves, act according to God’s requests and, ultimately, come to know and obey God.
 This is the true meaning of service in accord with God’s will and only this kind of service is considerate of God’s will.

-As the facts revealed themselves, I had a deep sensation of the very real nature of God’s love.
-When I worked according to my own will, resisting God in my service to Him, God immediately revealed my shortcomings and deficiencies and corrected all the errors in my work.
-Otherwise, I truly do not know where my actions would have led my brothers and sisters or for how long I would have entrapped them.
-Almighty God, thank You for Your real and true work, which allowed me to see Your wondrous actions and the salvation which You visited upon me.
-From now on, I vow to double down on the truth and work harder to fulfill Your requests, so as to seek and understand Your will and achieve the ability to work according to Your desire in all things, performing service in accordance with Your will.
+Through my practical experiences, I have come to have a deep sensation of the very real nature of God’s love.
+When I worked according to my own will, resisting God in my service to Him, God quickly revealed my shortcomings and deficiencies, and corrected the errors in my work.
+Otherwise, I truly do not know where my actions would have led my brothers and sisters or how much harm I would have brought to them.
+I come before God and offer up a prayer of gratitude: “Almighty God, thank You for Your real and true work, which allowed me to see Your wondrous actions and the salvation which You bestowed upon me.
+From now on, I vow to double down on the truth and work harder to understand Your requests, so as to seek and grasp Your will and work according to Your desire in all things, performing service in accordance with Your will.”